IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 will involve the use of high-tech items, including large-scale rockets.
 [2]

-In relation to satellite launching activities, at the 43rd session of the Legal Sub-Committee, the UN Committee on the Peaceful Uses of Outer Space has succeeded in agreeing on several matters that can be an encouragement for the development of international space law, such as the draft resolution of the UN General Assembly as an effort to encourage the application of the concept of the launching state (launching states) contained in Registration Convention and Liability Convention.[5]
+In relation to satellite launching activities, at the 43rd session of the Legal Subcommittee, the UN Committee on the Peaceful Uses of Outer Space has succeeded in agreeing on several things that can be an encouragement for the development of international space law, such as the draft resolution of the UN General Assembly as an effort to encourage the application of the concept of the launching state (launching states) contained in Registration Convention and Liability Convention.[5]

 Responsibility for launch activities is regulated in more detail in Article II.
 Liability Convention 1972, in implementing the provisions contained in Liability Convention 1972 there are a few exceptions outlined in article VII Liability Convention 1972 which states that: